 If you’ve ever had a sore on or near your mouth, you’ve likely thought to yourself: Is this a canker sore or a cold sore, and what’s the difference?
 Here are three significant differences of a canker sore vs. cold sore to help you determine your next steps for treatment.

 The first way to differentiate a canker sore vs. cold sore is by appearance.
-As the Mayo Clinic explains, canker sores — also called aphthous ulcers — appear inside the mouth.
+Canker Sores — also called aphthous ulcers — appear inside the mouth.
 They develop in soft tissues, such as in the cheeks, gums, under the tongue or on the tongue.
 Canker sores look like small white or yellow circles surrounded by a red border and may cause discomfort when you eat or drink.

-Cold sores, on the other hand, usually appear on or around the lip, as the Mayo Clinic explains.
+Cold Sores, on the other hand, usually appear on or around the lip.
 A cold sore often looks like a cluster of blisters, and they can eventually burst, causing oozing and crusting.

 Canker sores and cold sores have different underlying causes.
 According to the American Dental Association, the exact cause of canker sores is unknown.
 Experts speculate that they may happen as a result of immune issues, mouth trauma, bacteria or viruses.

-Cold sores result directly from the herpes simplex virus (HSV-1), according to the Mayo Clinic.
+Cold sores result directly from the herpes simplex virus (HSV-1).
 This virus is dormant until triggered, which is when you might experience a tingling or burning sensation in your mouth and the development of a sore.
 Several factors can trigger the recurrence of a cold sore:

 - Other viral infections